 Scenario A: You have an extended car warranty

-You signed up for a GuardTree warranty subscription 24 months ago.
+Let's say you signed up for a GuardTree used car warranty subscription 24 months ago.
 Your plan is $59.95 per month with a deductible of $250 and a repair limit of $5,000.
-You pay the deductible and your repair is 100% covered by your warranty.

 - If your transmission failed after 63 months, you would spend the same amount regardless of the option you selected.